Remi D

 First by denouncing the 400 year ongoing historical legacy of mass kidnap, mass human trafficking, mass enslavement, land theft and genocides by profiteers without conscience.

-Then by announcing the brave new wave of Afrocentric pan-African consciousness irrepressibly spreading, sure as gravity, across the continent and across the globe, ‘battering down sentence’ as Bunny Wailer sang.
+Then by announcing the brave new wave of Afrocentric and pan-African consciousness irrepressibly spreading, sure as gravity’s arc, across the continent and across the globe with a promise of better new tomorrows.